 Veterans Sports Park will contain a wide range of recreational facilities including softball, football, soccer, tennis, basketball, racquetball, and volleyball facilities.
 The park will also include a passive recreation area, a veterans memorial feature and an active play environment.

 Construction of this park is being split into 2 phases.
 Phase 1 (grading and utilities) was completed in early 2018.
-Phase 2 (park improvements) will be complete in summer 2019.
+Phase 2 (park improvements) will be complete in winter 2019.

 - Size: 84 acres